How to Get a Funded Trading Account with The Funded Trader

 3.5.
 Dragon Challenge

-The Dragon Challenge is the most flexible and cost-accessible program TFT offers:
+The Dragon Challenge is the most flexible and cost-accessible program TFT offers, featuring some of the lowest trading fees among TFT’s evaluation options:

 • 3-phase structure (Challenge -> Verification -> Funded)